Menu 0203 129 88 66

 If you’ve moved house, got married, or had a child since taking out your life insurance policy, then it’s important to update your details on the policy.

-This will ensure that your life insurer has the most up-to-date information about you and can continue to provide you with cover.
+This will ensure your life insurer has the most up-to-date information about you and can continue providing cover.
 Your advisor will help you make any changes without too much difficulty.

 Do I need to tell a life insurance provider about a new condition?

-If you become seriously ill and can no longer work, then it’s essential to let your life insurer know as soon as possible.
-This is because if you’re unable to continue making premium payments, they may be able to waive them for some time or even cancel the policy altogether without any penalties.
+If you become seriously ill and can no longer work, it’s essential to let your life insurer know as soon as possible.
+If you’re unable to continue making premium payments, they may be able to waive them for some time or even cancel the policy altogether without any penalties.

 Do life insurance companies check medical records after death?